KitaitiMakoto/rss-nokogiri/README.markdown

 License
 -------

-This gem is distributed under the Ruby's license.
-See COPYING file for the term.
+This library is distributed under the Ruby's license.
+See the file COPYING for the term.